GavinCoded/fedora-workstation-setup/README.md

 - uses native packages where possible
 - falls back to flatpak when needed
 - should work on fedora 37+
+- making this public on github so i can easily download it for myself when needed

 reboot after running to make sure everything loads properly.